 Located in the downtown area of Mexico City, this library is dedicated to philosopher and former presidential candidate José Vasconcelos.
 It almost has the look of a gigantic warehouse devoted solely to books, with its transparent walls and floors.
 It boasts a collection of over 575,000 books, music and other multimedia materials, and there’s a film room and a music room.
 The building also hosts a number of artistic works, most prominently Ballena by Gabriel Orozco, a large sculpture of a whale.
 If the library itself isn’t good enough for you, it’s also surrounded by lush gardens to walk through.
 There really is a sense that you could get lost for hours in this particularly dense library.

 Bibliothèque nationale de France, Paris, France

 Bibliothèque nationale de France, or The National Library of France, is a huge and wondrous building, as you might expect from a national library.
 It was founded by Charles V, and the earliest incarnation of it was originally located within the Louvre.
-It’s since moved to Paris, and been expanded extensively over the decades.
+It’s since moved to Paris and has been expanded extensively over the decades.
 It now spans across four main buildings, each 22 stories high and made of glass.
 It contains around 41 million different items, including 15 million books.
-It also contains a large collection of art works, including Louis XIV (the Sun King)’s famous huge globes, which were also originally kept in the Louvre.
+It also contains a large collection of artworks, including Louis XIV (the Sun King)’s famous huge globes, which were also originally kept in the Louvre.
 The Library is certainly worth a visit if you’re in Paris and interested in French history.